 Our bereavement service provides support and information for bereaved families when a patient has died in hospital.
-The team will liaise with the family to provide the medical certificate, co-ordinate cremation forms where appropriate, hand over property where required and give advice on registration and arranging funerals where there is no next of kin.
+The team will liaise with the family to provide the medical certificate, co-ordinate cremation forms where appropriate, and give advice on registration and arranging funerals where there is no next of kin.

 In most cases, we will be able to issue a medical certificate, indicating the cause of death, which should be collected from the bereavement service.
 To arrange collection, please telephone the bereavement service on the day following death or for deaths occurring during the weekend, please telephone on the next working day.

 When we are unable to provide a medical certificate, the death will be referred to the Coroner and relatives will be advised when to contact the Coroner’s office.

 When the hospital has issued a medical certificate the death should be registered within five days.
 An appointment can be made to see the Registrar at the hospital where the patient died (Royal Derby Hospital).
-Alternatively, the registration can be completed at the Derby Register Office.
+Alternatively, the registration can be completed at the Derby Register Service - 01332 641680

 The leaflet below is available to relatives and provides useful and helpful information, at what is often a difficult and distressing time.

 The Macmillan Cancer Information Centre > provides information in a supportive environment for anyone seeking advice in relation to cancer or palliative care issues.